dereuromark/cakephp-tools/docs/README.md

 can be reused immediatelly without refactoring them right away.

 * See [Shims](Shims.md) for details.

-## Testing the Plugin
-You can test using a local installation of phpunit or the phar version of it:

-	cd plugins/Tools
-	composer update // or: php composer.phar update phpunit // or: php phpunit.phar

-To test a specific file:

-	phpunit /path/to/class.php

 ## Contributing
 Your help is greatly appreciated.